Six Reasons to Celebrate not Celebrating (on Valentine’s Day)

 Because holidays are not about the date on the calendar but rather about celebrating with the ones you love.
 And boy do we love those guys!
 If that means celebrating a week early…or late…then own it.
 Embrace it.
 Be okay with it.
 And celebrate not celebrating!
 Say what?!

 I call them the ‘pilot wife holidays’.
-There’s the ‘holiday’, the actual date upon which everyone else in the universe celebrates said day, and then there’s the ‘pilot wife holiday’, the date he comes home and we actually get to celebrate as a family!
+There’s the ‘holiday’, the actual date upon which everyone else in the known universe celebrates said day, and then there’s the ‘pilot wife holiday’, the date he comes home and we actually get to celebrate as a family!

 In my early days as a pilot wife, I used to stress about the holidays.
 I thought we had to conform to the hard numbers on the paper.
 I saw everyone else enjoying the ‘holiday’, and my heart was filled with sadness and overwhelming loneliness because I wasn’t.
 Don’t get me wrong.
 We handle this life and deal well with it, but on those days, when everyone else is posting those happy, smiley, couple selfies, those days when the world says we are ‘supposed’ to be together but we don’t get to be?
 It’s just plane hard.
 Especially in the beginning.